Yovie & Nuno

-Yovie & Nuno is an Indonesian band founded in Bandung, West Java, consisting of Yovie Widianto, Dudy Oris, Muchamad Ahadiyat, Gail Satiawaki, Ersta, and Rere at the beginning of the formation and brought the name of Yovie & The Nuno in March 2004 (formerly Yovie & The Nuno).
+Yovie & Nuno is an Indonesian band founded in Bandung, West Java, consisting of Yovie Widianto, Dudy Oris, Muchamad Ahadiyat, Gail Satiawaki, Ersta, and Rere at the beginning of the formation and brought the name of Yovie & Nuno in March 2004 (formerly Yovie & The Nuno).
 At the end of 2005, with the resignation of Gail, Ersta, and Rere, the band changed their name back to Yovie & Nuno; as well as the addition of vocalist Dikta and guitarist Diat.
 Also in 2012, one of the vocalist member in Yovie & Nuno Dudy resigned from that band.